austinconnor1836/my-notes/coursera/The Ancient Greeks/Week 1/The 002 - Mycenaean Civilization and Dark Ages.md

     - vast amounts of treasure and gold were buried with people
       - very important role in trade
       - personal adornments
-    - Greece, at this time, was a very much part of a network of east Aegaen economies
+    - Greece, at this time, was a very much part of a network of east Aegean economies
       - it didn't look that different from places in the Middle East:
         - agricultural foundation
         - ruling elite